Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Psalm 39:1

 In Hebrew, the word dâbâr (דָּבָר) also means "thing."
 This connection means that the things that come out of our mouth, although invisible, have substance.
-Just like unseen pathogens come out of our mouths and spread sickness among those in whom we come in contact with, so do the ugly things we say.
+Just like unseen pathogens come out of our mouths and spread sickness among those with whom we come in contact with, so do the ugly things we say.

 Inside-Outside: The Debate Continues